-We point out that Theorem~\ref{THMholbiscur} rules out a natural conjecture of Biswas and Schumacher stated in reference~\cite{BisSchCVE} as Corollary~8.2 (without proof); the authors assert that a related metric on the moduli space of stable triples $(\mathcal{E}_1, \mathcal{E}_2, \varphi)$ satisfying coupled vortex equations should have nonnegative holomorphic bisectional curvature.
-Here, ${\mathcal{E}_i}$ ($i=1,2$) are Hermitian vector bundles over a closed Riemann surface $\Sigma$ and $\varphi:\mathcal{E}_2 \rightarrow \mathcal{E}_2$ an $\mathcal{O}_{\Sigma}$-linear holomorphic map.
+An immediate application of Theorem~\ref{THMholbiscur} is that it rules out a natural conjecture of Biswas and Schumacher stated in reference~\cite{BisSchCVE} as Corollary~8.2 (without proof); the authors assert that a related metric on the moduli space of stable triples $(\mathcal{E}_1, \mathcal{E}_2, \varphi)$ associated to solutions of coupled vortex equations~\cite{GarcPraDRSB, BradGarcPra} should have nonnegative holomorphic bisectional curvature.
+Here, ${\mathcal{E}_i}$ ($i=1,2$) are holomorphic vector bundles over a closed Riemann surface $\Sigma$ and $\varphi:\mathcal{E}_2 \rightarrow \mathcal{E}_2$ an $\mathcal{O}_{\Sigma}$-linear holomorphic map.
 If one takes $\mathcal{E}_2$ to be the trivial vector bundle, $\varphi$ can be identified with a section $\phi: \Sigma \rightarrow \mathcal{E}_1$ (which determines the morphism $\varphi$ by fibrewise multiplication) satisfying (\ref{vort1}), and the coupled vortex equations reduce to the vortex equation (\ref{vort2}).
 Thus gauged vortices are recovered as a special case, and our result above provides counter-examples of this conjecture in the nontrivial multivortex case.
 In fact, in the case $k=1$, for which $\mathcal{M}_1$ (as a complex manifold) is $\Sigma$ itself, and assuming $g\ge 2$, this assertion also follows trivially from the theorem of Gau\ss--Bonnet, since the Gau\ss\ curvature and the holomorphic bisectional curvature on Riemann surface can easily be seen to coincide.
 For this reason, our interest will be strictly in the situation where $k>1$.

-The strategy of proof in the paper is the following.
+The strategy of proof of Theorem~\ref{THMholbiscur} in our paper is the following.
 If ${\rm Sym}^{k}(\Sigma_{g})$ had a K\"a{}hler metric with nonnegative holomorphic bisectional curvature, so would its universal cover $\widetilde{{\rm Sym}^{k}(\Sigma_{g})}$.
 Using classification results (specifically, ``rigidity'' results obtained by Mok in the 1980s, cf.~\cite{MokMRT}), this would imply that all homology groups of the universal covering space would be finitely generated.
-But we can compute these homology groups using algebraic topology, and it turns out that if $1<k\le 2g-2$, some of the homology groups are not finitely generated.
+But we can compute these groups using algebraic topology, and it turns out that, if $1<k\le 2g-2$, the middle homology groups $H_{k}(\widetilde{{\rm Sym}^{k}(\Sigma_{g})};\mathbb{Z})$ are not finitely generated.